Eero Lehtonen

 Eero Reino Lehtonen (21 April 1898 – 9 November 1959) was a Finnish athlete.
-He competed at the 1920 Olympics in the pentathlon, long jump and decathlon and at the 1924 Olympics in the pentathlon and 4 × 400 m relay.
+He competed at the 1920 Olympics in the pentathlon, long jump, and decathlon, and at the 1924 Olympics in the pentathlon and 4 × 400 m relay.
 He won the pentathlon at both Games, but performed poorly in other events.
-He retired after learning that pentathlon was excluded from the 1928 Olympics.
+He retired after learning that the pentathlon was excluded from the 1928 Olympics.

-In 1920 Lehtonen won the national titles in the pentathlon and long jump, setting a new national long jump record at 7.02 m.
-At the 1920 Olympics he tried decathlon, but gave up after five events.
-He semi-retired after the Olympics, but returned in 1922, again winning the national long jump and pentathlon titles.
-At the 1924 Olympic pentathlon competition Robert LeGendre set a world record in the long jump, but Lehtonen did better on average and won the gold medal.
+In 1920, Lehtonen won the national titles in the pentathlon and long jump, setting a new national long jump record at 7.02 m.
+At the 1920 Olympics, he tried the decathlon, but gave up after five events.
+He semi-retired after the Olympics but returned in 1922, winning the national long jump and pentathlon titles again.
+At the 1924 Olympic pentathlon, Robert LeGendre set a world record in the long jump, but Lehtonen performed better overall and won the gold medal.

-In 1984, a bronze statue of Lehtonen was installed at the sports park in Mikkeli, his home town.
+In 1984, a bronze statue of Lehtonen was installed at the sports park in Mikkeli, his hometown.